Greetings, Taxpayers and Tax Pros!

-Here are three key takeaways for taxpayers from the provided excerpt of 26 U.S. Code ยง 6651 - Failure to file tax return or to pay tax:
+Here are three key takeaways for employer taxpayers from 26 U.S. Code ยง 6651 - Failure to file tax return or to pay tax:

 For more information on the latest updates from the U.S. Treasury Inspector General for Tax Administration, visit https://www.tigta.gov.

 At Lentax.co, we are committed to guiding you through tax compliance and helping you navigate any challenges you may face with the IRS.
-If you have any concerns or questions, feel free to reach out to us.
+If you have any concerns or questions, feel free to reach out to us or to one of tax pro members.

 Whether you are a taxpayer or a tax professional, we invite you to share your experiences and insights with us and sign up for a free account to join us inside a secure portal where you can connect and post with other taxpayers and tax professional in our exclusive "Tales From the Tax Seas" community.